binomed/binomed.github.com/source/_drafts/I-organize-a-fugu-hackathon.md

 The source code is available here [Gist usermedia](https://gist.github.com/jefBinomed/031d77184db58768468e81738108ee7b#file-usermedia-js)

-As you can see, the UserMedia helper use a detector.
+As you can see, the UserMedia helper uses a detector.

 The Helper provides also a method to stop in the right way your camera 😎.

 ## CodeSandBox

-To continue to helps the attendees, we create a codesandbox sample to clone to be sure that attendees could start directly.
+To continue to help the attendees, we create a codesandbox sample to clone to be sure that attendees could start directly.
 Here is the result of the codesandbox.

-To be sure that it will works with your configuration, check if you have activate the flags.
+To be sure that it will works with your configuration, check if you have activated the flags.

 * Demo: [Pickle Rick Me](https://bg3o4.csb.app/)
 * CodeSandBox to clone: [CodeSandBox Push The Limit](https://codesandbox.io/s/young-tree-bg3o4?)

+### Demos writen

+Here is the list of demos people write :)
+* Face Face Revolution (a dance dance revolution but with your face): https://codesandbox.io/s/z3opl
+* Draw a pickle rick if find a BarCode (android only): https://codesandbox.io/s/891md
+* Like Pickel Rick but with a random character of smash ultimate game: https://codesandbox.io/s/festive-wiles-f9hbs?file=/src/index.js
+* Draw a "joker" smile and if you open your mouth show a grumpycat (only specifics version, see bugs and restrictions after): https://codesandbox.io/s/elegant-mayer-up20v
+* A Game where a Pickle Rick have to eat pickle coming from the top of the screen: https://codesandbox.io/s/young-flower-s0162

 ### Special Trick for image

-During the preparation of this hackathon, we face a pb with the pickle image and the drawing of the pickle in the canvas.
-Indeed, I didn't know it before but Canvas are also sensible to CORS origin security when you draw an image!
+During the preparation of this hackathon, we face a problem with the pickle image and the drawing of the pickle on the canvas.
+Indeed, I didn't know it before but Canvas is also sensible to CORS origin security when you draw an image!

 To understand that, you have to understand that codesandbox doesn't host the image in the same origin of your page.
-The ressource is redirected under the hood to a bucket S3.
-To bypass this problem, we simply write a script that download the image from the amazon server, extract the datas, convert them to base64 and inject this base64 data as source to the original `img`.
-In that way you can continue to draw image in canvas without facing any CORS problem 🥳
+The resource is redirected under the hood to a bucket S3.
+To bypass this problem, we simply write a script that downloads the image from the amazon server, extracts the data, converts them to base64 and injects this base64 data as the source to the original `img`.
+In that way, you can continue to draw images on canvas without facing any CORS problem 🥳

 ```javascript
 export function prepareImage(img) {